ep1phany05/NeuralPoissonSolver/README.md

-# Neural Poisson Solver: A Universal and Continuous Framework for Natural Signal Blending
+# [ECCV 2024] Neural Poisson Solver: A Universal and Continuous Framework for Natural Signal Blending
 PyTorch implementation of Neural Poisson Solver.

 ## Pipeline